steveworld/search/README.md

 find . -name '*.jar'
 </pre>

+## Integrating with Eclipse

-## How to integrate the codeline with Eclipse
+* This section describes how to integrate the codeline with Eclipse.
 * Build the software as described above.
 Then create Eclipse projects like this:
 <pre>
 cd search